jina-ai/clip-as-service/README.md

 This will start a service with four workers, meaning that it can handel up to four **concurrent** requests.
 (These workers are behind a simple load balancer.)

 #### 3. Use Client to Encode Sentences
-> NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
+> :children_crossing: NOTE: please make sure your project includes [`client.py`](service/client.py), as we need to import `BertClient` class from this file.
 This is the **only file** that you will need as a client.
 You don't even need Tensorflow on client.

 Now you can use pretrained BERT to encode sentences in your Python code simply as follows:
 ```python